 Of course, centerfire handguns will never best centerfire rifles in terms of performance.
 But that doesn’t mean handguns should be dismissed as ineffective against big game.
 Plenty of hunters will defend their handguns’ capabilities.
-That’s why we brought multiple pistols on this Alaskan trip, including a Sig Sauer P220 Hunter in 10mm and a Ruger Redhawk in .44 Magnum, both of which were finished by Robar.
+That’s why we brought multiple pistols on this Alaskan trip; those included a 10mm SIG P220 Hunter and a Ruger Redhawk in .44 Mag, both of which were finished by Robar.

 The big-bore/small-bore combo could also be satisfied with a junior hunter carrying a .22 LR rifle and their supervising adult packing a heavier handgun.
 In any case, one gun in an emergency won’t be as good as two.

 Plenty of Signs

 Alaska is a state with seemingly endless wilderness.
 Sightings of large animals are common.
 However, not all sightings are going to offer a survivor a shot in range, in time or at their convenience.

 Smaller animals are definitely more common.
 “Parky” ground squirrels (so called because their pelts can be used to make parkas), ptarmigan and porcupines are seen frequently.
 Visitors have remarked about not seeing much while “driving around,” while those who have stayed motionless in the woods have commented on animals starting to appear when their environment is undisturbed.